BioMed Central Medical Informatics and Decision Making

 Standards for patient decision aids require that information and options be presented in a balanced manner; this requirement is based on the argument that balanced presentation is essential to foster informed decision making.
 If information is presented in an incomplete/non-neutral manner, it can stimulate cognitive biases that can unduly affect individuals’ knowledge, perceptions of risks and benefits, and, ultimately, preferences.
 However, there is little clarity about what constitutes balance, and how it can be determined and enhanced.
 We conducted a literature review to examine the theoretical and empirical evidence related to balancing the presentation of information and options.

 Abhyankar, Purva; Volk, Robert J.; Blumenthal-Barby, Jennifer; Bravo, Paulina; Buchholz, Angela; Ozanne, Elissa; Vidal, Dale C.; Col, Nananda; and Stalmeier, Peep, "Balancing the Presentation of Information and Options in Patient Decision Aids: An Updated Review" (2013).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 642.